MargaretSiple-NOAA/goa-ai-data-reports/README.md

 # goa-ai-data-reports (in progress)

 ## Overview
 GOA and AI data reports summarize data from the trawl survey each year.
 These reports provide detailed survey summaries for a technical audience.
 This code is adapted from Emily Markowitz's [framework](https://github.com/EmilyMarkowitz-NOAA/gap_bs_data_report) for Eastern Bering Sea data reports.
-The scripts in this repo pull text from Google Docs, turn them into Markdown files, and knit a report in .docx format summarizing the data for the year.
+The scripts in this repo pull text from [Google Docs](https://drive.google.com/drive/folders/1UAQKChSuKohsRJ5enOloHPk3qFtk5kVC), turn them into Markdown files, and knit a report in .docx format summarizing survey data and some basic summary information.

 > This document is for informational purposes only and does not necessarily represent the views or official position of the Department of Commerce, the National Oceanic and Atmospheric Administration, or the National Marine Fisheries Service.
 Not to be cited without permission from the authors.